While at Monsignor Farrell, you will engage in a rigorous course of study designed to challenge you intellectually, and prepare you for college study.

 Freshmen in the Regents or Honors program can choose to study either Spanish or Italian, while Scholars candidates are required to take a full year of Latin, followed by two years of accelerated Spanish.

-All classrooms at Farrell are equipped with SMART Board technology that allows teachers to provide students with multimedia lesson presentations.
+All classrooms at Farrell are air-conditioned and equipped with SMART Board technology that allows teachers to provide students with multimedia lesson presentations.

 Individual science laboratories are used for biology, chemistry, and physics experiments.
-Farrell features two computer labs, as well as computer workstations in the library, where students learn various computer applications, including AutoCAD (design, drafting, modeling, architectural drawing, and engineering software), C++, JAVA programming, and AP computer science classes.
+Farrell features two computer labs, as well as computer workstations in the Communications Center where students learn various computer applications, including AutoCAD (design, drafting, modeling, architectural drawing, and engineering software), C++, JAVA programming, Adobe Creative Suite, and AP computer science classes.

 Accreditation